judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-20-porto-seguro-brazil-travel-guide.markdown

 ---
 title:			Porto Seguro is the best beach town in the whole world.
 Here is why.
 categories:		brazil
+tags:
+  - beach
+  - brazil
+  - south america
-tags:			beach, brazil, south america, travel guide
+  - travel guide
 destination:	Porto Seguro
 excerpt:		Porto Seguro is where Portuguese colonialists discovered Brazil.
 Full of history, this coastal town has the perfect mix of beach, activity, and history.
 image:			/assets/images/2017/04/Porto-Seguro-Bahia-Brazil-Historic-Center.jpg